How We Nourish Our Community

 Delivering on Our Mission

 Partner agencies serve food in a variety of ways depending on the needs of their clients.
-Most food is distributed across soup kitchens and shelters, food pantries and mobile food distribution.
+Most food is distributed across soup kitchens, shelters, food pantries and mobile food distribution.